 - Multidrug-resistant (MDR) TB is TB resistant to the two most potent first line drugs, isoniazid and rifampin.
-Extensively drugresistant (XDR) TB is MDR TB additionally resistant to two classes of second line drugs, fluoroquinolones and injectables. - Patients with MDR and XDR TB generally have poorer outcomes because the most effective TB drugs are ineffective against their disease - In 2018, there were 19 (1.2%) MDR TB cases in California, a decrease from 30 MDR TB cases reported in 2017. - Despite a worldwide increase in MDR TB, the proportion of TB cases in California that are MDR has remained consistent (1-2%) since drug susceptibility data began being systematically collected in 1993. - Since 1993, the start of routine tracking of drug resistance, 24 XDR TB cases have been reported in California.
-No XDR cases were reported in 2018.
+Extensively drug-resistant (XDR) TB is MDR TB additionally resistant to two classes of second line drugs, fluoroquinolones and injectables. - Patients with MDR and XDR TB generally have poorer outcomes because the most effective TB drugs are ineffective against their disease - In 2019, there were 17 (1.0%) MDR TB cases in California, a decrease from the decade high of 30 MDR TB cases reported in 2017.